Puerto Rico fort

 Puerto Rico fort Reviews

-old Puerto Rico fort, that kept them under Spanish rule Dec 20, 2015
+Old Puerto Rico fort, that kept them under Spanish rule Dec 05, 2016

 The El Morro fort (Castillo San Felipi del Morro) is the first thing you see as you enter San Juan harbor.
-We got up early on the Royal Cribbean cruise ship and made it up to the top deck on port side in time to see del Morrow fort coming into photo opp range.
+We got up early on the Royal Caribbean cruise ship.
+I made it up to the top deck on port side two hours before making port and elbowed my way to the top rail for a clear view of the large old fort eye to eye from my position.
+Reaching the Morrow fort there was about a thousand people on deck to see great fort.
 I was on the edge of the ship where I need not shoot through people or glass.
-At the right moment I fired off some shots with my obsolite camera.
+At the right moment I fired off some shots with my obsolete camera.
+That was long ago when the cruise ships came into port in daylight.
+Now the ships tend to make port under the cover of darkness.

-We made port and I took my camera and wife and started to walk.
+We made port and I took my camera with Sylvia and started to walk.
 We stopped a while at the old rum museum for a few quick free drinks.
 (Not long after my visit they closed the rum museum.)
 We started out with a long steep uphill walk in old San Juan to reach the fort.
 I cant remember what the small fee was for enterance.

 There are several levels to the fort.
 They have an ample supply of cannons and ammo there.
 There are a lot of small stone rooms with a little shooting hole where a sniper can shoot in relative safety.